 Thoroughly mix the sample so that a homogeneous distribution of organisms is achieved in the detrital matrix.
 Place the sieved sample in a labeled, gridded pan.
 Each 5-cm square should have a pre-assigned number (1-24).
 Liquid present in the sample should be sufficiently reduced to prevent material from shifting among squares during the sorting process.
 There are 24 total 5-cm squares in a standard pan.
 If the sample is small and does not cover all 24 squares, spread it out across a number of squares that is divisible by three (e.g., 18,12, 21).
 Use a straightedge to delineate the edges of a grid while removing the sample.

 Randomly select eight separate squares (or 1/3 of the total grids).
 A random number table is recommended.
-Remove the contents of these squares, in their entirety, and place in another labeled, gridded tray.
-Thoroughly mix the sample in the second tray so that a homogeneous distribution of organisms is achieved in the detrital matrix.
+Remove the contents of these squares, in their entirety, and place in another labeled, gridded tray or pan.
+Thoroughly mix the sample in the second ray so that a homogeneous distribution of organisms is achieved in the detrital matrix.
 Use a straightedge to delineate the edges of a grid while removing the sample.

-Randomly select one square from the second tray, remove the contents of this square in its entirety, and place it into a third container (such as a gridded tray or Petri dish).
+Randomly select one square from the second tray, remove the contents of this square in its entirety, and place it into a third container (such as a gridded ray or Petri dish).
 After selecting your square, you may need to add some ethanol or water (in addition to a cover) to the trays to prevent them from drying out.

 The intent of this step is to achieve the final target count appropriate for the study objective (as defined in 3.9).
-Randomly select an aliquot (any fraction of the square; for example, ¼, 1/8, etc.), remove its contents, and place it in a separate, labeled container.
+Randomly select an aliquot (any fraction of the square; for example,,1/4, 1/8 etc.), remove its contents, and place it in a separate, labeled container.
 Divide this aliquot further, if necessary, to achieve the target number of organisms.

 Use the target counts for field methods contained in DEP SOP FS 7000 as follows: 100-125 individuals for Lake Condition Index sampled per FS 7460; 100-125 individuals for Wetland Condition Index sampled per FS 7470.

 Place the container under a dissecting scope set at low power (approximately 7x or 10x).
-In a deliberate, systematic manner, pick every organism from the final aliquot and place it into an alcohol-filled vial (clearly identified as per section 3.1).
+In a deliberate, systematic manner, pick every organism from the final aliquot and place them into an alcohol-filled vial (clearly identified as per section 3.1).
 Keep a running total of the number of organisms picked.
-When started, finish sorting this aliquot in its entirety.
+Once started, finish sorting this aliquot in its entirety.

-Save the container (petri dish) until you have ten (10), and have a co-worker recheck them as described in LQ 7000.
+Save the container (petri dish) until you have ten (10), and have a co-worker recheck the selected dish as described in LQ 7410.
 After a container has been checked, you may discard the material in the remaining containers.

 If you have not reached the minimum target count as defined in step 3.9, repeat steps 3.7-3.11.
 Use whatever size aliquot is necessary in order to reach the target count of organisms.